UCSBCarpentry/2022-02-07-ucsb-R-online/README.md

 This repository came from The Carpentries' ([Software Carpentry][swc-site], [Data Carpentry][dc-site], and [Library Carpentry][lc-site]'s) template for creating websites for workshops.

+## Feb.
+2022 Workshops
 It's for an Intro to R data carpentry for UCSB SEEDS Fellows.
-The lesson episodes came from (Intro to R for Geospatial Data)[https://datacarpentry.org/r-intro-geospatial/]
+The lesson episodes came from [Intro to R for Social Scientists](https://datacarpentry.org/r-socialsci/)

 Don't forget that AMY form!
 - Once you are done, please also [let us know][email] the workshop URL.
 If this is a self-organised